pl3onasm/Programming-fundamentals/README.md

 ```
 sudo cp ctest.sh /usr/bin/
 ```
-Now you can run the script from any directory with the following command:
+Now you can run the script from the directory containing your program and the folder with test cases with the following command:
 ```
 ctest.sh myprog.c
 ```